+Accelerated Reader

-Accelerated Reader is a program used from Year 2-6.
+At present, we use a program for children from Year 2 called Accelerated Reader.
 Children access a Star Reader test half-termly to determine the level they are reading at.
-The parent report is then shared with carers.
-Our well-stocked library is organised according to these zones and pupils are able to choose an appropriate book to read for pleasure.
+Our well-stocked library is organised according to these levels to enable pupils to select a book from the right level.
 Each class has a dedicated library slot but pupils are able to ask to change books outside of these times.
-Once a book is read, they can take a short quiz to show their understanding of the text and vocabulary.